 We believe that man was created in the image and likeness of God.
 By man’s own choice he sinned against God and brought sin into the human race.
 By this act, he inherited a sinful nature and became alienated from God.
 In and of himself, man is totally unable to remedy his lost condition.
 Gen. 1:26-27, Gen. 2:5-7, Gen. 2:18-22, Rom.
 3:22-23, Rom.
 5:12, Eph.
 2:1-3,12

 We believe that salvation is the gift of God’s grace.
-It cannot be gained or made more secure by meritorious work, but is freely bestowed upon all who put their faith in the finished work of Jesus Christ.
+It cannot be gained or made more secure by meritorious work, but is freely bestowed upon all who repent and put their faith in the finished work of Jesus Christ.
 The moment someone trusts in Christ’s payment for sin, they are no longer condemned, but have everlasting life.
 They are born into the family of God, indwelt by the Spirit of God, and kept by the power of God.
 Jn.
 1:12, Eph.
 2:8-9, Eph.
 1:7, Jn.
 3:16-18, Titus 3:5, Jn.
 10:28

 Because God gives us eternal life through Jesus Christ, the true believer is secure in that salvation for eternity.
 If you have been genuinely saved, you cannot "lose" it.
 Salvation is maintained by the grace and power of God, not by the self-effort of the Christian.
 It is the grace and keeping power of God that gives us this security.
 John 10:29; 2 Tim.
 1:12; Heb.
 7:25; 10:10,14; 1 Pet.
 1:3-5